 Capacitor components store and release electrical charge.
+Commonly used as

 - 2 close together but separated conductive areas (plates) store a charge when a voltage is placed across them.